predoiua/infrastructure/yum/HowToYum.md

 ## Usage

 ~~~
-# install the latest version of a package or group of packages
+yum install <package name/s>   # install the latest version of a package or group of packages
-yum install <package name/s>

-# update the specified packages to the latest available version.  if no package name/s are specified, then yum will attempt to update all installed packages.
+yum update <package name/s>    # update the specified package, no package name/s are specified = to update all installed packages.
-yum update <package name/s>

-# determine whether any updates are available for your installed packages. yum returns a list of all package updates from all repositories if any are available.
+yum check-update               # determine whether any updates are available for your installed packages.
-yum check-update

-# remove specified packages, along with any other packages dependent on the packages being removed.
+yum remove <package name/s>    # remove specified packages, along with any other packages dependent on the packages being removed.
-yum remove <package name/s>

-# Used to determine which packages provide a specific file or feature.
+yum provides <file name>       # Used to determine which packages provide a specific file or feature.
-yum provides <file name>

 # used to find any packages containing the specified keyword in the description, summary, packager and package name fields of RPMs in all repositories.
 yum search <keyword>